 One of the principal benefits of a DTC approach is that you get control over the customer journey.
 It’s your brand that’s involved in every customer touchpoint.
 You need to take advantage of that higher level of power to make your DTC channel a success.

 Now that you’re managing sales and post-sale processes, make sure to get them right.
 Implement the best logistics solutions to ensure you nail your order fulfillment.
-Give customer service the attention it deserves, too.
+Give customer support the attention it deserves, too.
 That way, your new customers don’t feel neglected.
-As a result, you can garner more loyalty and boost your CLV.
+As a result, you can garner morebrand loyalty and boost your CLV.

 Consider Third-Party Fulfillment Assistance